TommyBspeed/readme-generator/newREADME.md

 ## Description

-A professional README Generator that dynamically creates a read me file based on user input.
+A professional Readme generator to dynamiclly create a read me based off of user input using inquirer.

 ## Table of Contents